-

 Beyond NOT filters.
 The eval harness validates any SPL revision regardless of type.
 The current agent generates NOT filters — the simplest, safest class of detection change.
 The architecture supports time-window exclusions, lookup-based filters, and field-value combinations as the generation layer matures.
 The eval harness doesn't care what the LLM proposes.
 It cares whether the proposal is safe.

 Complex SPL support.
 Production detections reference macros, eventtypes, lookup tables with staleness concerns, CIM field aliases, and nested search constructs.
 Extending the triage step to parse macro definitions, check lookup freshness, and resolve field aliases is the primary next-tier engineering challenge.
-Production label collection — integrating with case management systems for real analyst dispositions — is the other major prerequisite.

 Log in or sign up for Devpost to join the conversation.